How many people ignore the qualifications for pastors presented in Scripture? Do your pastors meet the qualifications?

 *Must hold firm to the trustworthy word as taught

 These shepherds being pastors have specific responsibilities.
-Most importantly church elders are to lead like Christ, and thus be examples to the congregation rather ruling over the church.
-In 1 Peter 5, Peter as a fellow elder stated, “shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; not lording over those in your charge, but being examples to the flock” (v2-3).
+Most importantly church elders are to lead like Christ, and thus behave as examples to the congregation rather ruling over the church.
+In 1 Peter 5, Peter as a fellow elder exhorted, “shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; not lording over those in your charge, but being examples to the flock” (1 Pet 5:2–3).
 By overseeing, church elders are to shepherd by opposing false doctrine and teaching the Truth.
+Elders are not authoritarian rulers (Mark 10:41–45; Luke 22:25–30).
+However, Christians are to yield to these leaders (Heb 13:17).
 As seen in the qualifications for these pastors, elders serve in responsibilities loving good and holding to the Word as taught.
-In Acts 20:28-31, the Spirit of Christ teaches elders to “pay careful attention to yourselves and to all the flock“, to be “overseers, to care for the church of God“, and to “be alert“, because Christ “obtained with his own blood” the Church.
+In Acts 20:28–31, the Spirit of Christ teaches elders to “pay careful attention to yourselves and to all the flock,” to be “overseers, to care for the church of God,” and to “be alert,” because Christ “obtained with his own blood” the church.
 Paul warns elders that “fierce wolves will come in among you, not sparing the flock; and from among your own selves will arise men speaking twisted things, to draw away the disciples after them.”
 Therefore, the Spirit teaches that an elder is to “be able to give instruction in sound doctrine and also to rebuke those who contradict it” (Titus 1:9).
 While elders do not have to labor to financially support oneself in preaching and teaching as 1 Timothy 5:17 reveals, those that labor are worthy of pay and even double pay and honor for such work.
-Pastors also are to be there for the sick of the congregation when they are called as James 5:14 states, “Is anyone among you sick?
+Pastors also are to be there for the sick of the congregation when they are called as James 5:14 affirms, “Is anyone among you sick?
 Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord.”
 Elders also oversee the collection being the treasury (Acts 11:30).